thesave/sublime-Jolie/README.md

 ## Future Works

-- Add support for Linux
+- Add support for Linux;
-- Add additive support for Terminal in OSx
+- Add additive support for Terminal in OSX.